ThingPulse/docs/docs/guides/wifi-color-display-kit.md

 ### Prepare display module

+*THIS IS OPTIONAL*

-In order to have a stack which uses the least amount of space you will want to modify the display module a bit.
+In order to get a stack which uses the least amount of space you will want to modify the display module a bit.
 The SD card holder has to go, sorry.
-Depending on your (de)soldering skills you can either use a desoldering braid or just cut the SD card holder off of the module with pointy cutting pliers.
+Depending on your (de)soldering skills you can either use a desoldering braid or just cut the SD card holder off with pointy cutting pliers.

 ![](../img/guides/wifi-color-display-kit/3-cut-off-sd-card-slot.jpg)